 What is Blockchain Technology in Singapore?

-Singapore is one of the countries that have been open about embracing Blockchain technology, and it has particularly been keen on taking advantage of what this particular technology has to offer.
+Singapore is one of the countries that have been open about embracing Blockchain technology, and it has particularly been keen on taking advantage of what this remarkable technology has to offer.
 This is evident in the collaboration between the Monetary Authority of Singapore, the country’s central bank as well as a group of banks in the country and also some of Singapore’s major firms.
 The tie-up between these entities is aimed at leveraging blockchain to facilitate payments as well as securities clearing and settlement.

 By now most people know what blockchain technology is but for those who do not know, it is a digital ledger that has built-in trust and cannot be corrupted.
 It is designed to hold financial or economic records, and it is also the underlying technology that supports cryptocurrencies.
 Singapore has particularly been keen on using this technology beyond the scope of digital currencies.